Resource Centre

 However, treatable disorders like obstructive sleep apnoea, which is more likely to occur in contact sport athletes, can also cause cognitive symptoms.

-Learn more about the symptoms of CTE from Dr. Gabriele De Luca.
+Learn more about the role of sleep as it relates to CTE from Nathan Howarth.

 What causes CTE?